henkaku/henkaku.github.io/usage.md

 -------------------------------------------------------------------------------
 You must run the installer *each time you reboot the device* before you can launch any homebrew application.
 You do *not* need to reinstall when you place the device into sleep mode.
 If you press the power button once, you are in sleep mode and do not need to reinstall HENkaku.
 If you hold the power button and then choose the option to Power Off, then you do need to reinstall HENkaku.
 You also need to reinstall if the battery runs out.
 Installing HENkaku requires an internet connection.

-The first time you install HENkaku, a new bubble named "shell" will show up in LiveArea.
+The first time you install HENkaku, a new bubble named "molecularShell" will show up in LiveArea.
 This application allows you to install other homebrew bubbles.
 However, once you reboot the device, molecularShell and any other homebrew bubbles you installed will not be able to be launched until you run the installer again.

 {: .text-danger}
 It is important that you never update your Vita past 3.60 if you ever wish to use HENkaku now or in the future.
 If you do update, all your installed homebrew will no longer work and you cannot install any homebrew in the future.